Introduction

 • Detects country from email domain

-• Supports 100+ country-specific domains
+• Supports many country-specific domains

 • Organizes results by country